gdejohn/procrastination/README.md

 It's imperative, stateful, and the control flow is a little hard to follow; not exactly pleasant.
 (Note that the characteristics and estimated size of the source stream's spliterator are ignored.)
-On the other hand, because sequences are recursively defined, they admit a concise, natural recursive implementation of `scanLeft()` that anyone could easily write if it weren't already included:
+On the other hand, because sequences are recursively defined, they admit a concise, natural recursive implementation of [`scanLeft`][scan] that anyone could easily write if it weren't already included:

 ```java
 import io.github.gdejohn.procrastination.Sequence;